Tivix/django-rest-auth/README.md

             )
         }

 5. Lastly, this project accepts the following Django setting values.
-You can set the UserProfile model and/or create your own REST registration backend for django-registration.
+You can set the UserProfile model and/or create your own REST registration backend for django-registration

         REST_REGISTRATION_BACKEND = 'rest_auth.backends.rest_registration.RESTRegistrationView'
         REST_PROFILE_MODULE = 'accounts.UserProfile'